-Show children examples of Willow Pattern by displaying the Willow Pattern Designs presentation.
-You can also look at other examples you find online or an authentic piece of Willow Pattern crockery.
+Show children examples of willow pattern by displaying the Presentation: Willow pattern designs.
+You can also look at other examples you find online or an authentic piece of willow pattern crockery.

 Ask the children which country they think this design originates from?
 Can they justify their suggestion?

 Tell the children that the story in the design is set in China, and the plate itself is made from… yes, china.
 Explain that although the style of the drawing looks faintly Chinese, the pattern is actually British and was designed by a man called Thomas Minton at the end of the 18th century.

 Minton designed a range of ‘chinoiserie’ pottery (decorated in the supposed style of the Far East but actually conceived and created in the UK), which was seen as exotic and desirable at the time.

 Although he based the design on artwork he had seen in China, the story it depicts is not a traditional Chinese tale, but actually written by Minton himself.
 If you have time, watch the ‘The Willow Pattern Story’ video in the ‘Before the Lesson’ section of this plan.

 There are many version of the design, but they all feature the key elements of the story: